 Kenny Irby is Poynter’s senior faculty and director of community relations.
 Currently, he directs The Write Field initiative, a dynamic new academic enrichment and mentoring program for middle school minority male youth.
-He is an integral figure in visual journalism eduction, having founded Poynter’s photojournalism program in 1995.
-He teaches and consults in areas of photographic reporting, leadership, ethical decision making and diversity.
+He is an integral figure in visual journalism education, having founded Poynter’s photojournalism program in 1995.
+He teaches and consults in the areas of photographic reporting, leadership, ethical decision making and diversity.

-During his 18-year tenure at Poynter, Kenny has traveled to Nigeria, the Netherlands, Denmark, Canada, Jamaica, Singapore, South Africa and Russia, preaching excellence in photojournalism and truth telling.
-He chaired the 2007 Pulitzer Prize photography categories, lectured at the World Press Photos buddy training program and the International Center of Photography, is a member of the Eddie Adams Workshop board, and is a founding member of National Press Photographers Association, The Best of Photojournalism (BOP) Committee.
+During his 18-year tenure at Poynter, Kenny has traveled to Nigeria, the Netherlands, Denmark, Canada, Jamaica, Singapore, South Africa and Russia, preaching excellence in photojournalism and truth-telling.
+He chaired the 2007 Pulitzer Prize photography categories, lectured at the World Press Photos buddy training program and the International Center of Photography, is a member of the Eddie Adams Workshop board, and is a founding member of National Press Photographers Association, and The Best of Photojournalism (BOP) Committee.

-He is the recipient of numerous awards: 2007 Sprague Award (the NPPA’s highest honor), 2006 Society for News Design President’s 2002 NPPAPresident’s Award, 1999 Joseph Costa Award and others.
+He is the recipient of numerous awards: 2007 Sprague Award (the NPPA’s highest honor), 2006 Society for News Design President’s 2002 NPPA President’s Award, 1999 Joseph Costa Award and others.
 Kenny is a frequent lecturer, teacher and author on photographic reporting issues, most recently with NPR.